Previous: , Up: Introduction [Contents][Index]

 $1 = #<hoot (hoot hoot)>

 Ta-da!
-It feels kind of funny to compile a Scheme program to Wasm only to load it back into Scheme, but it’s a quick and easy way to test things out.
+It feels kind of funny to compile a Scheme program to Wasm only to load it back into Scheme, but it’s a quick and easy way to test things out when guild compile-wasm --run doesn’t provide enough flexibility.

 For cases when you simply want to compile an expression and see the result immediately, there is a faster method.
 Just use the compile-value procedure instead: